dsanchor/MCW-Analyzing-text-with-Azure-Machine-Learning-and-Cognitive-Services/Hands-on lab/HOL step-by step - Analyzing text with Azure Machine Learning and Cognitive Services.md

 3. Make sure you copy the scoring URI from the output of the last cell of this notebook.
 The scoring URI value is needed in the final notebook of this hands-on lab.

-## Exercise 3: Text classification with Azure Automated Machine Learning
+## (Optional) Exercise 3: Text classification with Azure Automated Machine Learning

 Duration: 75 minutes

+This exercise is not required for the solution but it provides an alternative for model deployment that focuses on no-code approach using AutoML

 Automated machine learning picks an algorithm and hyperparameters for you and generates a model ready for deployment.
 You can create and run automated machine learning experiments in code using the [Azure ML Python SDK](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-configure-auto-train) or if you prefer a no code experience, you can also Create your automated machine learning experiments in the [Azure portal](https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-portal-experiments).